Preserves · Southern Classics

 What are pimentos?

-Small, sweet, mild red peppers, sold chopped in little jars — they give the spread its name, colour and gentle sweetness.
+Small, sweet, mild red peppers, sold chopped in little jars — they give the spread its name, color and gentle sweetness.
 Well-drained roasted red peppers stand in fine.

 Chunky and rustic — mixed by hand with a spoon, never whipped smooth in a processor.
 You should see the shreds; texture is half the pleasure.